ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 )
 ```

-So what Python is now suggesting we do, is to pass in `flags` using keyword arguments.
+So what Python is now suggesting we do, is to pass in `flags` using the keyword argument.

 ------
 ```python [12]